btcpayserver/btcpayserver-doc/docs/Refund.md

 Once a customer clicks on the link you've provided adds their refund bitcoin address and claims the invoice, the next step is to process a refund.

-1. Goto the Payouts tab in your menu.
+1. Go to the `Payouts` tab in your sidebar.

 ![BTCPay Server Payouts tab](./img/refunds/payouts-status3-options-appr.jpg "BTCPay Server refund feature")